 As more and more people are using banking services online, the number of physical branches has decreased significantly over several years.
 Mobile payment solutions have been well received by Norwegian households and are becoming increasingly popular.
 More digital banking has given the banking sector large productivity gains and hence lower costs.
 In 2020, the cost/income ratio in Norwegian banks were on average 44.6%.

-When it comes to funding, the most important sources are retail deposits and covered bonds.
-Large banks have a considerably larger share of market-based, international funding than smaller banks, which base their operations largely on depository funding and inter-bank loans.
+The most important sources of funding are deposits and covered bonds.
+Large banks have a considerably larger share of market-based, international funding than smaller banks, which base their operations largely on depository funding.
 Bank deposits are guaranteed by the Norwegian deposit guarantee scheme and have thus proven to be a stable source of funding, also during the financial crisis.
-The guarantee provided by the Banks’ Guarantee Fund covers up to NOK 2 million (approx. €220,000) per depositor per bank, but could be changed in the future to the equivalent of €100,000 to be aligned with the EU.
-The deposit-to-loan ratio (deposits as a share of gross loans to customers) for Norwegian parent banks was 94% at year-end 2016.
-The high level is due to the transfer of mortgages to separate credit institutions (for the purpose of issuing covered bonds).
+The guarantee provided by the Banks’ Guarantee Fund covers up to NOK 2 million (approx. €200,000) per depositor per bank but may be changed in the future to the equivalent of €100,000 to be aligned with the EU.
+The deposit-to-loan ratio (deposits as a share of gross loans to customers) for Norwegian parent banks was 98% at year-end 2020.
+The high level is due to the transfer of mortgages to separate credit institutions (with the purpose of issuing covered bonds).
 By including these loans, the deposit-to-loan ratio was 59%.
 Deposits from customers increased by 10.2% in 2020.